Skip to main content

 District heating is a local system for cities that transfers energy in heated water from energy sources to heat users in a network of underground pipes.
 It is the only way to recycle heat energy from numerous different and distributed sources to thousands of buildings under one optimized infrastructure.
 The heat is typically used to warm buildings and tap water.

-Examples of clean energy projects
+Examples of transformation projects

 2020's (est): Recycling waste heat from Microsoft's data centre region

-2023: Ireland's first low-emission district heating network
+2023: Ireland's first waste heat -based district heating network

 2023: Industrial-scale air-to-water heat pumps